rowcased/rowcased.github.io/alternate_page.md

 This user-managed website offers thousands of interesting and well-structured code challenges in a variety of levels and topics and holds a high standard for quality content, thorough testing, and user accountability.
 The site refers to these challenes as "kata", taken from _Kendo_.
 At first I only solved kata in Python as I began learning to code.
 Eventually I decided to also study C, and soon began translating some of the Python kata I had solved into C into that langauge.
 After some experience with that I created several original kata which were all approved and are currently in use online.
 I have also learned how to quickly learn a new langauge by solving kata in JavaScript, C++, Ruby, C#, and Java.
 With the earned privilages of rank, I now may also serve the site as a moderator; creating or resolving issues, answering questions, as well as improving the site by directly live-editing the production code of other code author's kata material.

-### 1. Over 2,000 kata solved
+### 1. Solved Kata

+2,834 total pieces of code.
+2,019 distinct kata

-Most of these kata were in Python.
+Most of these kata were in Python at 1,632.
+JavaScript and C come next with 477 and 444 respectively.
+The sum of kata solved in Ruby, C++, C#, and Java is 281.

-### 2. Had over 100 translations into the C language approved
+### 2. Translations

+Codewars supports over 40 programming languages.
+A kata might have a version available in any number of these languages.
+As part of my study of the C language, I started publishing translations of kata I had previsouly solved in Python.
+These translations are peer-reviewed.
+A moderator who is knowledgable in that language checks the work for errors.
+Once all issues are fixed by the translator, the moderator then can approve the translation for usage on the website.

 Here I put a piece of Python code for you to look at:
 ```python